 Shell Energy doesn’t operate traffic management policies which means your broadband speed won’t slow down during peak hours.

-Shell Energy’s offering is nice and simple: no set-up costs, decent prices, unlimited downloads and no price hikes at the end of a contract.
+Shell Energy’s offering is nice and simple: no set-up costs, average prices, unlimited downloads and no price hikes at the end of a contract.
 On the downside, there are no fancy extras, no TV option and the router you get is pretty basic.

 Energy customers get a discount – but don’t let this sway you.
 In most cases you’d be better off getting the best energy deal than simply sticking with Shell Energy just to get money off your broadband.